 |Canon M3« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Canon M3|

 |Fujifilm X-A3« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Fujifilm X-A3|

 |Panasonic GX850« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic GX850|

 It is notable that the M6 has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the M6 and the M1 are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the M1 does not have a direct predecessor.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and YI websites.